Tuesday, September 18, 2012

 And I'm sick of people impugning Rush's wealth and lifestyle, which is no different from that of another virtuoso broadcaster who hit it big -- Oprah Winfrey.
 Rush Limbaugh is an embodiment of the American dream: He slowly rose from obscurity to fame on the basis of his own talent and grit.
 Every penny Rush has earned was the result of his rapport with a vast audience who felt shut out and silenced by the liberal monopoly of major media.
 As a Democrat and Obama supporter, I certainly do not agree with everything Rush says or does.
 I was deeply upset, for example, by the sneering tone both Rush and Sean Hannity took on Inauguration Day, when partisan politics should have been set aside for a unifying celebration of American government and history.
 Nevertheless, I respect Rush for his independence of thought and his always provocative news analysis.
 He doesn't run with the elite -- he goes his own way.

-a pampered, passive Pope Leo X and his materialistic cardinals -- one of the first examples of an artist sending a secret, sardonic message to posterity.
+President Obama should yank the reins and get his staff's noses out of slash-and-burn petty politics.
+His own dignity and prestige are on the line.
+If he wants a second term, he needs to project a calmer perspective about the eternal reality of vociferous opposition, which is built into our democratic system.
+Right now, the White House is starting to look like Raphael's scathing portrait of a pampered, passive Pope Leo X and his materialistic cardinals -- one of the first examples of an artist sending a secret, sardonic message to posterity.
 Do those shifty, beady-eyed guys needing a shave remind you of anyone?
 Yes, it's bare-knuckles Chicago pugilism, transplanted to Washington.
 The charitably well-meaning but hopelessly extravagant Leo X, by the way, managed to mishandle the birth of the Protestant Reformation, which permanently split Christianity.

 To which I responded...